microsoft/cobalt/shared/README.md

 Once the storage account is created, one needs to create a container needed to store the Terraform state using [this](https://docs.microsoft.com/en-us/cli/azure/storage/container?view=azure-cli-latest#az-storage-container-create) link.
 Use the above storage account details required to create the container.

-Once the container is created, update `backend.tfvars` file in your cluster environment directory with these values.
+Once the container is created, update `backend.tfvars` file in your shared infrastructure environment directory with these values.

 ### Execute following commands to setup using the Azure backend: